eigerco/polka-storage/docs/glossary.md

 financial commitment ([collateral](#collateral)) to ensure they are incentivized to perform their duties correctly and to dissuade malicious behavior.

+### Committed Capacity

+The Committed Capacity (CC) is one of three types of deals in which there is effectively no deal, and the [Storage Provider](#storage-provider) stores random data inside the sector instead of customer data.

+If a [storage provider](#storage-provider) doesn't find any available deal proposals appealing, they can alternatively make a capacity commitment, filling a sector with arbitrary data, rather than with client data.
+Maintaining this sector allows the [storage provider](#storage-provider) to provably demonstrate that they are reserving space on behalf of the network.

 ### Crowdloan

 Projects can raise DOT tokens from the community through crowdloans.
 Participants pledge their DOT tokens to help the